Ballet in 2 acts

 A wind of madness crosses the plateau and this fantastic climate reminds some plays by Mark Morris, or the Tim Burton universe.

-This «Nutcracker» is a world of endless reflections, fairly immersion and unbelievable transformations.
+This Nutcracker is a world of endless reflections, fairy-tale immersion and unbelievable transformations.
 A world of countless doors, enigmatic gray animals and fragile baroque lanterns.
-Marius Petipa, whose 200 anniversary happens to be in 2018, would be proud of his successor who’s a real ballet master and a true storyteller like Drosselme… oh, we meant to say Verbruggen…
+Marius Petipa, whose bicentenary happens to be in 2018, would be proud of his successor, a real